projectNEWM/newm-aipoph/docs/feasibility-research.md

 ## Summary

 The concept of PoH has evolved significantly over time, from simple CAPTCHA systems to more complex, multi-faceted solutions that can include human interaction and on-chain technologies.
-For Cardano, a blockchain known for its decentralized ethos, the ideal PoH system would leverage advanced forms of CAPTCHAs and maintain user privacy without relying on KYC processes.
+For Cardano, a blockchain known for its decentralized ethos, the ideal PoH system would leverage advanced forms of CAPTCHAs and maintain user privacy without relying on centralized KYC processes.

 Cardano's architecture supports various cryptographic methods suitable for on-chain validation, but faces limitations in terms of transaction size and computational resources.
 Despite these constraints, it is possible to create non-tradable proofs of humanity within smart contracts on Cardano.
-These proofs would be represented by NFTs.
+These humanity proofs would be represented by NFTs stored in a smart contract.

-The envisioned PoH system on Cardano would be Plutus-centric, utilizing existing cryptographic primitives.
-It would probably have to involve a user interacting with a smart contract to solve a CAPTCHA within a certain timeframe, with successful completion resulting in the minting of a “token of humanity” NFT, while failure would mean the forfeiture of funds.
+The envisioned ideal PoH system on Cardano would be Plutus-centric, utilizing novel and existing cryptographic primitives.
+The system will be a user interacting with a smart contract to solve a CAPTCHA within a certain timeframe, with successful completion resulting in the minting of a “token of humanity” NFT, while failure would mean the forfeiture of funds.

 This method incorporates time-based and one-time-use elements, a monetary stake, and preserves privacy through decentralized validation.
 Although there are challenges, such as ensuring the system is tamper-proof and managing on-chain data requirements, the potential for PoH on Cardano is bolstered by ongoing technological advances that optimize data management and reduce the overhead for users.